-We are one of the world leaders in this technology, which enables faster construction, a reduction in reinforcement, thinner and more economical slabs, larger floor spans and fewer columns.
+We are a world leader in post tensioning technology enabling faster construction, reduction in reinforcement, thinner and more flexible slabs, larger floor spans and fewer columns.

 Our in-house construction design capacity allows us to customise the slab for every job, and we investigate multiple paths to reducing slab thickness, steel usage and construction times.
 Optimising the design for both concrete and steel usage saves time and money and minimises environmental impact.

 Customers choose SRG Global because we are able to provide smart and efficient solutions to difficult problems, drawing on a depth of operational experience unparalleled in our industry.

 Our slab post-tensioning system offers all the stakeholders in a building project many benefits including reduced structure depth, greater clear spans, design flexibility, formwork versatility, reduced construction costs, enhanced construction speed, improved durability, minimum maintenance costs and reduced carbon footprint due to less concrete and steel required.